HeatherEisan/configurable-locator/README.md

 **Events Calendar (Local Government)** is a configuration of ArcGIS and JavaScript application that allows citizens and visitors to discover festivals, shows, concerts and other events occurring in a community.[Try the Events Calendar application](http://links.esri.com/localgovernment/tryit/EventsCalendar/)

-**Shelter Locator (Local Government)** is a configuration of ArcGIS and a JavaScript application that allows citizens to locate emergency shelters in their community.[Try the Shelter Locator application](http://links.esri.com/localgovernment/tryit/ShelterLocator/)

-**Shelter Locator (State Government)** is a configuration of ArcGIS and a JavaScript application that allows citizens to locate emergency shelters in their community.[Try the Shelter Locator application](http://links.esri.com/stategovernment/tryit/ShelterLocator/)
+**Shelter Locator (Emergency Management)** is a configuration of ArcGIS and a JavaScript application that allows citizens to locate emergency shelters in their community.[Try the Shelter Locator application](http://links.esri.com/emergencymanagement/tryit/ShelterLocator/)

 [![Image of Configurable Locator application](configurable-locator.png "Configurable Locator application")](http://links.esri.com/stategovernment/tryit/ParkandRecLocator/)